In this blog, we explore 10 (nearly) free ways to get your name out there and drive new business enquiries.

 If SEO isn’t already on your mind, then it should be (if you have a website).
 It’s a completely free way of marketing your business and getting it to rank in search engines – all you need to know is how.
 There are lots of free and paid tools out there.
 We recommend Ubersuggest and SEMrush.
 These tools can tell you which keywords your business is ranking for, and you can also check what phrases your competitors are ranking for to help you improve the SEO performance of your website.

 Competitions also create hype.
-People will revisit your website or social page regularly to ensure they’ve not missed any updates, and it also keeps the momentum flowing while the competition is running.
+People will regularly revisit your website or social page to ensure they’ve not missed any updates, and it also keeps the momentum flowing while the competition is running.
 However, it’s crucial to announce the winner across your channels to ensure your audience know that the competition was legitimate.
 You could even get them to do a video testimonial which you can also share.